wojciech-turek/enhanced-todo/README.md

 # Enhanced ToDo App

 This application is a ToDo app that allow users to log in to their profiles, and manage their tasks.
-The tasks are saved in database linked to idividual user id.
+The tasks are saved in database linked to individual user id.

 ## Features